Imported content - 8 important things you need to know

 But what is Imported Content and why must we know what Local Content is?
 In order for you to understand this better here are eight important things you need to know about Imported Content:

-1. According to SATS 1286:2011* , the local content of a product is the tender price less the value of imported content, expressed as a percentage.
+1. According to SATS 1286:2011 (SATS stands for South African Technical Specification and SATS1286:2011 specifically deals with preferential procurement and the measurement and verification of Local Content), the local content of a product is the tender price less the value of imported content, expressed as a percentage.